 “The vaginal microbiome is the natural flora that exists within you vagina,” explains Dr. Hannah Allen.
 As with your gut, having bacteria living in your body is actually good, even though it might sound counterproductive.
 “In everybody’s body—on their skin, in their gut, around their digestive tract, in the vagina—you have lots of different organisms that live there naturally and protect you from disease and other problems, so it’s really important to preserve that,” says Dr. Allen.

 But when something throws that balance off whack, whether it’s environmental factors, medications, or genetic predispositions, your vaginal microbiome gets disrupted.
 “And that can predispose you to developing disease states like STIs, or your likelihood of falling pregnant,” adds Dr. Allen.
 Your vaginal microbiome is also responsible for protecting you from two common infections, bacterial vaginosis (BV) and thrush (something we wouldn’t wish on our worst enemies).

 Anything, from jet-lag to sex, periods and over-washing, can throw your vaginal microbiome off balance.
 “In theory anything that you insert or introduce in the vagina can alter your microbiome,” says Dr. Allen, which is why it’s super important to use body-safe lubes and sex toys, and avoid douching or using feminine hygiene soaps.
+In fact, research shows that women who use excessive vaginal hygiene products like douches, deodorants, wipes and washes have lower levels of lactobacilli.
 “It’s so sensitive to so many environmental changes that often it’s hard to pinpoint one thing that caused it, beside obvious things like drugs or antibiotics.”

 Anything that you insert or introduce in the vagina can alter your microbiome.”